 As the COVID-19 pandemic creates many new legal challenges for low-income people across the state, the Legal Foundation of Washington remains committed to providing stable, reliable funding and support for our grantees as they respond quickly to meet the needs of clients while keeping staff and volunteers safe.

-Legal aid is a vital component of our state’s front line COVID-19 response, and programs are adapting to provide urgent services and advocacy.
+Legal aid is a vital component of our state’s front-line COVID-19 response, and programs have adapted to provide urgent services and advocacy.
 Skyrocketing unemployment needs and denials of benefits, housing insecurity, disputes over medical and consumer debt, and many other conflicts caused by the pandemic can only be resolved through the civil justice system.

 And many of those most harmed by systemic injustice, including communities of color, immigrants, and incarcerated people, are also most at-risk to the health and economic impacts of the virus.